 conf/logging.properties file.
 Changes to logging settings require a server restart before they take effect.
 Alternatively, use JMX via jconsole to change the logging settings.
 In this case, changes take effect without restarting the server.

-The way in which messages are logged is set in the
+The way IDM logs messages is set in the

 handlers property in the

 logging.properties file.
 This property has the following value by default: